D-Terminal: D1~D5 types

 A device with a D-Terminal connector supports that level and lower D-Terminal signal.
 For example, a D4 connector can be used with a D4, D3, D2, or D1 signal, but not with a D5 signal.

 It is possible to use a simple breakout cable to connect a D-Terminal connector to a standard 3 RCA jack or BNC component connection.

-Compatibility Issues
+Compatibility issues

-It is not always a given that output devices support all lower versions of the standard, so customers must take care to buy compatible products.
+A device with a D-Terminal output does not necessarily support all lower versions of the standard, so customers must take care to buy compatible products.
 For example, the PlayStation Portable (PSP-2000) initially supported only the 480p (D2) mode.
 System Software Ver.
 5.00 added 480i (D1) support for the "PS one Classics" games, but not native PSP games.
 The later PSP-3000 and PSP Go models have 480i support for all games.